Let me throw up a little.

 I didn't know all of Mr. B's personality, and I wondered if I was wrong about this too.
 So I pretended not to see this too.

-(I've told you two stories that I remember clearly, but there are many more if they are vague or small.)
+(I have told you about two experiences that I remember clearly, but there are many more if they are vague or small.I've summarized those experiences in the workplace here.)

 Why did you realize that I was prone to being harsh?